tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Potential for stale data
 - Strongly Consistent Reads - Read from the leader node
 - Not every application or access type tolerates eventual consistency

+### DynamoDB - Indexes (LSI and GSI)

+Local Secondary Indexes (LSI) and Global Secondary Indexes (GSI) allow for an alternative presentation of data stored in a base table.

+LSI allow for alternative SK's whereas with GSIs you can use alternative PK and SK.